 Once you’ve checked this Brooklyn park off your things to do in Downtown Brooklyn bucket list, check out our guide for things to do in DUMBO!
 I mean, since you’ll be in the area.

-This building served the original City Hall for nearly 50 years!
-It’s also a National Registered Historic Place, which means the government has deemed the building worthy of preservation because of its historical significance in Downtown Brooklyn, New York.
+This building served the original City Hall for nearly 50 years before Brooklyn merged to become part of New York City in 1989.
+It’s also a National Registered Historic Place, which means the government has deemed the building worthy of preservation because of its historical significance in Downtown Brooklyn.

-Brooklyn was once its own city, until 1898 when Brooklyn became included in the New York City Hall.
+Brooklyn was once its own city, until 1898 when Brooklyn became included in the New York City Hall on January 1st.
 Thus Brooklyn’s City Hall changed its name to Brooklyn Borough Hall.

 This building is recognized as one of the city’s best Greek Revival buildings.
 Other notable features include the gorgeous rotunda atop of the building, the checkered marble floors, and the elegant Courtroom.